scubabri/observatory_automation/README.md

 Weather monitoring is handled by http://interactiveastronomy.com/skyalertindex.html

-imaging automation is handled by http://ccdware.com/products/ccdap5/
+imaging automation is handled by http://ccdware.com/products/ccdap5/ and/or ccd commander http://ccdcommander.com/

 Scripts are dependent on ASCOM 6.3 https://ascom-standards.org/